Run into the Light

 Run into the Light is the second extended play by English singer and songwriter Ellie Goulding, released exclusively on the iTunes Store on 30 August 2010 by Polydor Records.
-The EP consists of six remixes of tracks from Goulding's debut album, Lights, four of them being previously unreleased.
+The EP consists of six remixes of tracks from Goulding's debut studio album, Lights (2010), four of them being previously unreleased.

 To mark her partnership with Nike, Goulding released a 30-minute-long mix titled Run into the Light through iTunes in September 2011.
 Mixed by Alex Metric, it is intended to be a soundtrack for running.

-Background
+Background and promotion

 On 8 September 2010, Goulding performed an acoustic set at Niketown London for Fashion's Night Out, where she announced a new collaboration with Nike.
-Around the same time, Goulding had been increasing her presence in the United States following the gradual success of her debut album Lights and her headlining slot on Nylons summer music tour.
-A dedicated runner, Goulding partnered with Nike to produce a short documentary that chronicled her life as both a musician and an athlete, in the lead-up to her participation in the "Nike+ Run to the Beat" half marathon in London on 25 September 2010.
-To accompany the project, she collaborated with British producer Alex Metric on a 30-minute running mix titled Run into the Light, which was released exclusively through iTunes.
+Around the same time, she had been increasing her presence in the United States following the gradual success of her debut album Lights (2010) and her headlining slot on Nylons summer music tour.
+A dedicated runner, Goulding partnered with Nike to produce a short documentary that chronicled her life as both a musician and an athlete, in the lead-up to her participation in the "Nike + Run to the Beat" half marathon in London on 25 September 2010.
+To accompany the project, she collaborated with British producer Alex Metric on a 30-minute running mix titled Run into the Light, released exclusively through iTunes.

+Reception

+Critical response

+Time Out noted that her "ethereal electro-pop" lends itself naturally to a running soundtrack, aside from "occasional stripped-down folk ballads".
+It also highlighted how Nike and Polydor Records used this synergy to promote Run into the Light.

+Commercial performance

+Run into the Light peaked number 102 on the UK Albums Chart, while it debuted at number 18 on the UK Album Downloads Chart on 5 September 2010.
+The following week, it dropped to number 53.